 Mercury Bay was previously called Te Whanganui-o-Hei (The Great Bay of Hei) and was named after an important Maori chief, Hei, who arrived on the Te Arawa waka.
 The local iwi (tribe) are called Ngati Hei and his name was also given to the town of Hahei.

 In November 1769, Captain James Cook sailed into the area on the HMS Endeavour to observe the transit of Mercury across the sun in order to determine the longitude and thereby, establish the exact position of New Zealand on the world map.
 As a result of this, he named the area “Mercury Bay”.

 FLAXMILL BAY AND THE FLAX INDUSTRY

 In the late 1700s, Maori introduced the European visitors to the strong (and abundant) local flax and how it could be processed to make rope and other useful items.
 This led to a booming trade in flax fibre, flax stripping and processing from the late 1860s.

 Flaxmill Bay (known at the time as Homestead Bay) had a flax mill based there for many years until the early 1900s when the demand for flax dropped and the industry in the area quickly dried up.
 This is thought to have been due to the more cost effective hemp market coming out of India.

-In 1769 James Cook was in the Mercury Bay area for 12 days, stocking up on provisions, carrying out maintenance to the Endeavour, interacting and trading with the local Maori.
+In 1769 James Cook was in the Mercury Bay area for 12 days, stocking up on provisions, carrying out maintenance to his ship Endeavour and interacting and trading with the local Maori.
 He landed at Cooks Beach near the Purangi Estuary, hence the name Cooks Bay.

-Cook also thought the profile of the cliff at the western end of Cooks Beach resembled the profile of William Shakespeare, so he named it Shakespeare Cliff.
+Cook also thought the profile of the cliff at the western end of Cooks Beach resembled the profile of William Shakespeare, so he aptly named it Shakespeare Cliff.